Try NerdPal! Our new app on iOS and Android

 The integral of the inverse of the lineal function is given by the following formula, $\displaystyle\int\frac{1}{x}dx=\ln(x)$

-Learn how to solve definite integrals problems step by step online.
+Learn how to solve improper integrals problems step by step online.
 Integrate the function 2/x from -131 to -111.
 The integral of the inverse of the lineal function is given by the following formula, \displaystyle\int\frac{1}{x}dx=\ln(x).
+Replace the integral's limit by a finite value.
 Evaluate the definite integral.
-Simplifying.
-When the limits of the integral do not exist, it is said that the integral is divergent.
+Simplify the expression.

 The integral diverges.